I’ll never forget the first time I experienced these two pedals in the same room.

 I can only talk to you about my own experiences.
 So here’s a little about my pedal journey.

-After months of obsessing over demos and reviews, I finally had both a BD-2 and a Bluesbreaker-style pedal on my shelf.
+After months of obsessing over demos and reviews, I finally had both a BD-2 and a Bluesbreaker-style circuit on my shelf.

 You know what I learned?